xqc20174350/Eunomia/README.md

 #### 3.Results

-The files obtained after sampling, `functions.csv` and `invokes.csv`, serve as the sampled function database and invocation table, which the simulator will read for simulation.
+The files obtained after sampling, `functions.csv` and `invokes.csv`, serve as the sampled function database and invocation table, which the eunomia will read.

 <br>

 ### 二.
-Generate Time Series Prediction Results
+Generate Predicton using Optimized Poisson

 In the paper, when employing dynamic strategy (DSMP), time series prediction techniques are used to predict high-frequency functions.
-The scripts in the `timeSeriesPrediction` folder can be used for time series prediction of functions.
-If readers are not attempting dynamic strategy, this step is unnecessary.
+The scripts in the `Poisson Optimization` folder can be used for time series prediction of functions.
+If readers are not attempting the strategy, this step is unnecessary.

-Time series prediction requires the complete 12 days of data.
+Time prediction requires the complete 12 days of data.
 Pay attention to modifying and setting the paths.
 Also, correctly set the hash name of the function to be predicted at the beginning of the script.

-During prediction, intermediate files will be generated.
-These can be ignored, and the `predictions.csv` file generated after prediction is used as input for the simulator.

 <br>

 ### 三.
-Use the Simulator
+Use the Eunomia

-The `test.java` file contains an example of using the simulator.
-Users need to manually set various input and output paths, simulated memory size, simulation strategy, etc., and then call a few functions.
-The `test` function in the file demonstrates how to simulate once, and the `test2` function demonstrates how to simulate multiple times with different strategies, memory, and timeout settings.
+The `test.java` file contains an example of using the project.
+Users need to manually set various input and output paths, d memory size, strategy, etc., and then call a few functions.
+The `test` function in the file demonstrates how to run once, and the `test2` function demonstrates how to run multiple times with different strategies, memory, and timeout settings.
 Readers can refer to the source code example for experimentation.

 <br>

 ### 四.
-Simulator Output
+Output

-After the simulator simulation is complete, basic call result statistics and identified high-frequency functions will be printed on the console.
-To obtain data such as memory usage and container occupancy, users need to manually add recording classes and record them at the appropriate location in the simulation loop.
+After the process is complete, basic call result statistics and identified high-frequency functions will be printed on the console.
+To obtain data such as memory usage and container occupancy, users need to manually add recording classes and record them at the appropriate location in the loop.
 We have implemented several recording classes in the `Record` package, and users can refer to the source code to add their own.

-Various result files corresponding to the simulation will be output after the simulation ends.  **Please pay attention to modifying and adding output paths** .